lncm/dockerfiles/bitcoind/alpine/README.md

 ## About

 This dockerfile is based on [ruimarinho/docker-bitcoin-core](https://github.com/ruimarinho/docker-bitcoin-core/blob/master/0.17/alpine/Dockerfile) however its made to work for raspberry pi installs, and also has wallet disabled.
+This also builds on x86_64 environment too.

 I've also removed the entrypoint has that has some issues, and replaced it to work without.

 ## Need a bitcoin config file?